 - Take advantage of marketing your SLA compliance rate

-3.5 Performance reports
+3.5 Performance Reports

 When it comes to service contracts, however, they don’t have a choice anymore.
 Any commercial customer worth their salt will ask for performance reports, either quarterly or annually, and if your company can provide statistics of their previous projects in the proposal, all the better.

 Whether it’s real-time tracking for your vehicles or an intelligent inventory management system, numbers such as your first-time fix rate, fuel costs, technician performance, etc. are valuable insights into your business – both for yourself and for prospective customers.

-At the same time, there is a lot more competition in the field service industry, whether you’re HVAC, plumbing & heating, electrical or any other specialization, and this means that you need to stay on top of trends and audit your business regularly to identify what can be improved.
+At the same time, there’s a lot more competition in the field service industry, whether you’re HVAC, plumbing & heating, electrical, or any other specialization, and this means that you need to stay on top of trends and audit your business regularly to identify what can be improved.